 The latter is useful when you want to take - and be in - a group family photo and not be looking down at your watch at the moment the shutter goes off.

 We look at this feature in more depth in How to take photos with an Apple Watch.

 Make your iPhone flash when pinging it

-If you're at home and can't find your iPhone anywhere (we've all been there), you can simply access the Settings Glance from your Apple Watch and tap the iPhone icon at the bottom of the screen.
-This will send a signal to your iPhone and make it 'ping' loudly, allowing you to easily find it.
+Simply access the Settings Glance from your Apple Watch and tap the icon which shows an iPhone with sound coming out of it.
+This will send a signal to the paired phone and make it 'ping' loudly, allowing you to easily find it.
 A handy feature to have, right?

 When you get a notification on your iPhone, it's displayed on your Apple Watch - obviously.
 But did you notice that once a notification has been dismissed on your Apple Watch, it's also dismissed from your iPhone's notification centre?
 While it means you can keep your Notification Centre from becoming too cluttered, it can also come as a downside with regards to message notifications.